The Best Modern War & Cold War Games23 Nov 2020 13

 Tags: 2D, Various Theatres, Modern War, Cold War, WW3, Operational, Editor,

 If I were pressed to describe WinSPMBT in one word it would be 'breadth'.
 Meticulously researched, and with OOB’s for the game’s 92 nations (!!) ranging from the end of World War 2 up until 2025, WinSPMBT quite literally has it all.'Out of the box' it features over two hundred scenarios and 13 campaigns, and that's before considering the bottomless amount of user created content available courtesy of WinSPMBT’s robust editor.
 Although pushing nearly two decades since coming into being, WinSPMBT still enjoys an avid following judging by the throngs of fresh AAR’s and “Opponents Wanted” postings over at developer Shrapnel Games forums, which bodes well for the continued life of the game.

-What are your favourite modern/world war 3 war games?
+What are your favourite modern/cold war games?
 Let us know in the comments!